vnc

 Keep the tunnel process running while connected.

-Use --open when you want Crabbox to start the tunnel and open the local VNC URL for you:
+Use --open to let Crabbox start the tunnel and open the local VNC URL for you:

 crabbox vnc --id blue-lobster --open

-Use crabbox webvnc --id <lease> --open when you want the same desktop inside the authenticated coordinator portal instead of a native VNC client.
-WebVNC still uses a local SSH tunnel and does not expose the runner's VNC port.
+For the same desktop inside the authenticated broker portal instead of a native VNC client, use crabbox webvnc --id <lease> --open.
+WebVNC still relies on a loopback SSH tunnel and never exposes the runner's VNC port.

 When --network tailscale is selected, only the SSH endpoint changes.
-Managed VNC remains loopback-bound on the runner and is still reached through the SSH tunnel.
+The managed VNC service stays loopback-bound on the runner and is still reached through the SSH tunnel.

 #Credentials

 Managed desktop leases use generated per-lease credentials.
-The password is stored only on the instance and is retrieved over SSH when crabbox vnc runs.
-Crabbox does not store it in provider tags, labels, or run history.
+The password is stored only on the instance and is read over SSH when crabbox vnc runs; Crabbox does not keep it in provider tags, labels, or run history.

 Password locations: